 The flu shot has been proven effective for many people (or in many cases) and is considered the leading defense in avoiding the flu.1 Know the facts and get your flu shot.

 Keep in mind that as a CarePlus member, the flu shot is provided at no additional cost to you.
-It’s part of our covered benefits.
+It is part of our covered benefits.
 Your doctor can help you decide if the flu shot is right for you.

 Following are 7 reasons why you should protect yourself this flu season.

-Flu season affects the whole country, even warm climates like Florida.
-And if you travel, or have visitors from out of town, you may still be exposed to the flu.2
+Flu season affects the whole country,even warm climates like Florida.
+If you travel, or have visitors from out of town, you may still be exposed to the flu.2

 The influenza viruses change every year.
 For this reason, researchers develop or update the components of the flu vaccine to match circulating flu viruses.
 Be sure to get your flu shot to improve your protection throughout the flu season.3